portraitgg/portrait-brand-kit/README.md

 ## 4  Legal Notice
 © 2025 Portrait Technology Inc. All rights reserved.

-“Portrait”, the Portrait symbol, and related marks are **trademarks or registered trademarks** of Portrait Technology Inc. in the United States and other countries.

 By accessing or using these assets, you agree to the following terms:

 1. Assets may be used **only** for purposes expressly authorised by Portrait Technology Inc. and **must remain unaltered**.
 2. Use must **not** suggest endorsement, sponsorship, or partnership by Portrait Technology Inc. without written consent.
 3. Portrait Technology Inc. reserves the right to revoke or modify permission at any time.

-For brand enquiries, contact **brand@portrait.tech**.

----

-_These guidelines are informed by industry best practices established by Apple, Airbnb, and other design‑led organisations._